 What you are going to do? sit back in your home and write that assignment or you will go to the shopping mall?

-While you filter out from your tasks, some of those, you will found those you can eliminate and can delegate to other people to do the important but not so urgent tasks.
+While you filter out from your tasks, some of those, you will find those you can eliminate and can delegate to other people to do the important but not-so-urgent tasks.

 Then let’s see some of the time management strategies, tips, and tactics other people are using, those who are observing these, well capable enough and implementing those for decades now.